-- (b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year: Not applicable - 10.
-In case of creation or acquisition of capital assets, furnish the details relating to the assets so created or acquired through CSR spent in the financial year: Not Applicable
+- 10. In case of creation or acquisition of capital assets, furnish the details relating to the assets so created or acquired through CSR spent in the financial year: Not Applicable - 11.
+Specify the reason(s), if the Company has failed to spend two percent of the net profit as per Section 135(5):

-(asset-wise details)